 On a live recording he cut, he sings a song called “Pulling Hair Blues.”
 He gets personal and says in the song that he has been compulsively overeating, and pulling his hair out (as he did when he was nervous) he can’t sleep at night because he can’t be outside, he doesn’t like long train rides on the tour and it rains all the time, there is no relief for his troubled mind, and at one point, he mentions he can’t even get laid.
 As the song is played, you can hear the curious sound of titters from the audience, the nervous kind of giggle that some people produce when faced with something embarrassing.
 His raw, naked pain was just too much for an audience that had come to hear a rock show.
 Just as his strange personal habits tended to make women uncomfortable, his open vulnerability had made his audience uneasy.

 When there’s so much going on in your mind, the world tends to recede a bit.
-He came into life with his music and his love for nature, but in other areas of being human, I think he was just a babe in the woods.
+He came into life with his music and his love for nature, but in other areas of being human he was just a babe in the woods.
 It would be painful to be human and just kind of not get the hang of it.
-He battled anxiety and depression in a time when the artillery was rudimentary at best.
+He battled anxiety and depression in a time when the coping ammunition was rudimentary at best.
 Unfortunately, he lost the battle in 1970 at the age of 27.

 Alan Wilson’s body was found in his band mates backyard in his sleeping bag, a mostly empty baggie of barbiturates laying beside him – pills he used to help him sleep and escape the war going on in his head.
 Although his death is sometimes reported as a suicide, this is not really clearly established.
 Wilson’s death came just two weeks before the death of Jimi Hendrix and four weeks before the death of Janis Joplin, two artists who also died at the same age.
 His band “Canned Heat” would go on without him, but they were never the same after Alan died.
 Lead singer Bob “The Bear” Hite, would overdose just a few years later.

 If you ever watch the D.A.
-Pennebaker movie, “The Monterrey Pop Festival,” look for a nerdy guy with glasses playing guitar on stage, or in the movie “Woodstock” you’ll hear a high tenor, almost girly voice, singing about going up the country, where the water tastes like wine, and you can jump in the water and stay drunk all the time.”
+Pennebaker movie, “The Monterrey Pop Festival,” look for a nerdy guy with glasses playing guitar on stage, or in the movie “Woodstock” you’ll hear a high tenor, almost girly voice, singing about going up the country.

 In order to support Alan’s dream, his family has purchased a “grove naming” in his memory through the “Save the Redwoods League of California.”
 The money donated to create this memorial will be used by the League to support redwood reforestation, research, education, and land acquisition of both new and old growth redwoods.
 Alan was a pioneer in his day.
 One of the first celebrity style environmentalists.
 He wasn’t into it for the fame and glory, his love for nature was unconditional.
 I can’t imagine what he would have accomplished had he lived a longer life.
 NP